RealOrangeOne/theorangeone.net/content/posts/macos-review.md

 Just, WHY?!

 Trackpad acceleration feels reasonably natural, flicking around content as if you're actually touching it.
 On a scroll-wheel, not so much.
-It just means depending on how quickly you're scrolling, 1 notch could be 1 line or several, it depends on how the OS is feeling.
+It just means depending on how quickly you're scrolling, one notch could be one line or several, it depends on how the OS is feeling.
 I use an MX Master, which has a ratchet-free scrolling mode, which makes the acceleration even more noticeable, and even more annoying.

 What's more, is that whilst you can disable trackpad scrolling, you can't disable scroll-wheel acceleration, not without using 3rd-party applications, many of which look like somewhat hacky scripts (not that I'm against those!).